PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 * `PC_PSIONIC` (Lester)
 * `PC_THIEF` (Diego)

+But the friends in the multiplayer shouldn't act as mere prototypes for additional heroes in the same shoes as the main hero; they should act in accordance with their role in the story.

-The four friends were convicted two years before the player, they already have a guild, a place in the prison hierarchy as well as an associated class, which solves all the problems regarding the first sixth of the game, by which Mike describes the first chapter.
+The friends were convicted two years before the player, they already have a guild, a place in the prison hierarchy as well as an associated class, which solves all the problems regarding the first sixth of the game, by which Mike describes the first chapter.
 There is no need whatsoever to omit the first chapter, the only need is to think of the story from the individual perspective of the five characters.

+It is only consequent, that the other characters do *not* receive the same missions as the main hero (in most cases), they have to be tailored specifically to one character.
+In some cases the friends *may* be able to solve a mission, that otherwise the hero would fulfill.
+But in no case can the very *same* mission be taken by several players (they may just - at most - get an equivalent or a similar mission from the same or a different mission giver in a different context), nor can any player take a mission away from another, as it is never the very same.

+It is not a compromise but a special feature that most of the dialogues and missions known from the Singleplayer remain to be exclusive missions for the Hero.
+The other player characters each spawn at different locations and get missions on their own; in course of the story they can accompany the main player on his missions (like on the focus search or into the temple), but in the meanwhile there will be things to do that we have written for them specifically.
+Each of the friends will have dialogues and missions different from the dialogues and missions that are available to the other friends.

+We call these the "friend plots" and they will correspond to the events the player knows from the main plot and will fill gaps like: What did Diego do in the meanwhile?
+Why was he here?
+In some cases the Singleplayer will left the player with some unanswered questions which are to be answered in the Coop by playing with the four friends.

 #### Character Selection